About my work

 industry standard SPEC

-CPU2006 benchmark, and my co-authors and I have received
+CPU2006 benchmark.
+My co-authors and I have received

 the J. H.